BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/lifecycle-and-state.md

 3. **Post-Event Follow-up:**
    - Trigger: Could be manual or timed
    - Action: `create-follow-up` for feedback collection

-**Questions:**

-- Can we create routines programmatically via API, or only via CT UI?
-- What triggers are available?
-The types mention `group_membership` domain with status transitions.
-- Can we trigger routines based on dates (e.g., 1 day before event)?

 ### 8. Posts (Beiträge) for Communication